WSTE-DT: Teleisla (2009–2026)

 The channel's SuperSiete "ident" animation, logo, and name survived for over 25 years, dating back to 1987.
 A new logo with the Teleisla branding was introduced a few months before the FCC-mandated digital transition date of June 12, 2009.
-On January 2, 2012, WSTE-DT introduced a new logo in the form of a four-color clover (orange representing morning, green representing afternoon, violet representing weekend, and blue representing nightly programming).
-The station also expanded its broadcast day to 1:00 a.m.
+On January 2, 2012, WSTE-DT introduced a new logo in the form of a four-color clover (orange representing morning, green representing afternoon, blue representing nighttime, and violet representing weekend programming).
+The station also expanded its broadcast day to 1 a.m.
 On November 1, 2012, Dish Network began carrying WSTE-DT on channel 12.
 In early 2016, WSTE-DT expanded its broadcast schedule to 24 hours a day, adding the health program Hablando de Salud from 1 to 7 a.m.